ppradeepan5/RivelinProject/README.md

 # Robotic Kinematics & Trajectory Planning
 ### *C++ Implementation of a Modular Robotics Motion Planning Pipeline*

-This project implements a complete **robotics motion planning system** developed as part of a technical challenge.
+This project was developed as a self-directed technical challenge to deepen my understanding of robotics software engineering.
+Rather than relying on robotics, kinematics, or motion planning libraries, the complete kinematic model, collision detection, and trajectory planning algorithms were implemented from first principles using modern C++ and the underlying mathematical formulations.

 It includes **forward kinematics**, **joint‑space validation**, **self‑collision detection**, and **time‑optimal trajectory generation** for a 5‑DoF articulated robot with mixed joint types (universal, revolute, prismatic).

 The system is written in **modern C++**, with a clean modular architecture designed for clarity, extensibility, and real‑time execution.